Move to the Head of the Class.

 Raytown South High School Teacher of the Year

 Congratulations to Arianne Henry for being named Raytown South High School’s Teacher of the Year!
 Arianne earned her BA in Math Education and graduated Summa Cum Laude from Avila.

 Country Music Teacher / Classroom Initiative Recipient

 Alum, Jenn Murphy, was the recipient of free classroom supplies through the Country Music Teacher / Classroom Initiative sponsored by county singer, Jake Gill.
 Jenn is a 5th grade teacher at Williams Science and Fine Arts Magnet School in Topeka.
 As part of her winnings, Jake Gill will collaborate with her classroom to create a song!

 Horizon Award Winner

-Samantha Collins, a Graduate Certification and Master’s of Education alum, won the Kansas Horizon Award for her Region.
+Samantha Collins, a Graduate Certification and Master’s of Education alum, won the Kansas Horizon Award for her Region and the entire state of Kansas.
 She is in the running for the State level recipient.
 She is an English and Journalism teacher at Chisholm Trail Middle School in the Olathe School District.

 Regional Teacher of the Year and District Teacher of the Year

 Cindy Long was named Grandview School District Teacher of the Year.
 She was then chosen as the Regional Teacher of the Year!
 Cindy received her undergraduate and graduate degrees from Avila.
 She is currently teaching first grade at Martin City K-8 School in the Grandview School District.